MrNovado/react-native-mono-playground/README.md

 # Issues

+## Major

+- React native monorepo setup: symlinking & hoisting (metro & yarn) issues:
+  - ~~React-native still doesn't understand symlinking (https://github.com/facebook/metro/issues/1 , https://github.com/viewstools/yarn-workspaces-cra-crna/issues/26), so we need to use copy-watchers like `wix/wml` https://github.com/wix/wml/issues/38 .
+It depends on https://github.com/facebook/watchman/releases , so we need to install & configure the `facebook/watchman` as well.~~
+  - Instead of `wix/wml` you might wanna consider to add `watchFolders` to `metro.config.js`, which is effectively the same thing: https://gist.github.com/huntie/85ea491763b444bfa1bdc8e997fc2765#file-metro-config-js-L15-L22
+  - Not only that, but all hoisted dependencies won't be visible for metro bundler (https://github.com/facebook/metro/issues/7)!
+Even if you add a `[dep-a, dep-a/**]` nohoist rule, all the dependencies of `dep-a/** (e.g.: dep-a/.../dep-c)` would still be hoisted it seems & metro won't be able to bundle them. https://stackoverflow.com/questions/56675874/nohoist-with-workspaces-still-hoisting
+  - Also, you cannot use nohoist-all, like `[**]` or `[*, */**]` rules with yarn unfortunately since it will throw ENOENT: https://github.com/yarnpkg/yarn/issues/6988
+  - So the solution is to use a combination of nohoist rules, metro white & black dep lists: https://medium.com/@huntie/a-concise-guide-to-configuring-react-native-with-yarn-workspaces-d7efa71b6906 , https://blog.salsitasoft.com/pitfalls-of-building-a-monorepo-for-react-native-and-react-web-apps/

+## Minor

 - We __should-NOT__ use global installations of `react-native/-cli`.
 Installing any of those globally will break builds.
 - Metro has a bug with regular expression https://github.com/facebook/react-native/issues/26598 .
 Workaround is to downgrade `node` to `12.10.0`.
-- React-native still doesn't understand symlinking, so we need to use copy-watchers like `wix/wml` https://github.com/wix/wml/issues/38 .
-It depends on https://github.com/facebook/watchman/releases , so we need to install & configure the `facebook/watchman` as well.
 - Installing Android-story has its own quirks. https://reactnative.dev/docs/environment-setup .
 Basically, we should follow the guide to the letter, installing `Android/Sdk` anywhere-else besides its default location will break builds -- resetting `Path/ANDROID_HOME` variables makes no diffrence -- only default install works.
 - Working with Android emulators also requires at the very least `50GB` of free space!
 So, given that it will only work in its default location, Windows (maybe others too) users will have to make sure they have a lot of free space on their `C:/` drive available beforehand.
 - Working with `react-native-web` requires adding `cross-env SKIP_PREFLIGHT_CHECK=true` before `react-scripts`.
 Some sort of dependency collision, not sure why exactly (?).